wp-plugins/skype-online-status/readme.txt

 - The javascript provided by Skype that detects whether Skype is installed (client side), does not work properly on Linux.
 It defaults to displaying a download popup even if Skype is installed on the visitors computer after the Skype button is clicked.
 Hopefully, Skype will fix this some day :/

-== Revision History ==
+== Changelog ==

+= 2.7 =
+* German, Ukrainian, Russian and Belarusian translations !
+* wp_remote_fopen replacing own cURL/remote_fopen routine
+* admin page revision for WP 2.8
+* code cleanup and multiple online status check streamlining
+* switch to global WP constants (like WP_CONTENT_DIR)
+* bugfix: multiple widget theme preview

+= 2.6.9 =
+* Danish + Italian translations
-- [2009-04-10] version 2.6.9.3: Danish language by Adamsen + bugfixes in install routine and detect blog language on reset
+* bugfixes in install routine and detect blog language on reset
-- [2009-03-17] version 2.6.9.1: Bugfix: allow the use of cURL library (if available) while `allow_url_fopen` is off
+* bugfix: allow the use of cURL library (if available) while `allow_url_fopen` is off
-- [2009-02-26] version 2.6.9.0: Removal of good old Buttonsnap Library to avoid showstopper error in WP 2.7 + adaptation of settings page to fit the new WP 2.7 backend.
+* Removal of good old Buttonsnap Library to avoid showstopper error in WP 2.7
+* adaptation of settings page to fit the new WP 2.7 backend.
 Dropped support for WP versions below 2.1

+= 2.6.4 =
-- [2008-09-03] version 2.6.4.0: Internationalization.
-Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") for more info.
+* Internationalization: Read [translation instructions](http://svn.wp-plugins.org/skype-online-status/trunk/languages/language-support.txt "Skype Online Status translation instructions") for more info.

-- [2008-08-23] version 2.6.3.3: Bugfix in `get_skype_status` and valid characters in SkypeID
-- [2008-08-11] version 2.6.4.0beta: Internationalization (send in your translations please!)
-- [2008-08-10] version 2.6.3.2: Bugfix in widgets for WP < 2.5
+= 2.6.3 =
-- [2008-08-08] version 2.6.3.1: Implement the use of cURL if available, bugfix in widget options page function
+* Implement the use of cURL if available
+* Multiple widgets!!
-- [2008-08-06] version 2.6.3.0: Multiple widgets!! + Thank-you box for donators at backend
+* Thank-you box for donators at backend
+* Bugfixes: widget options page function, widgets for WP < 2.5, `get_skype_status` and valid characters in SkypeID

+= 2.6.2 =
-- [2008-06-23] version 2.6.2.1: bugfix in Custom template save to db (stripslashes)
+* bugfix in Custom template save to db (stripslashes)
-- [2008-06-21] version 2.6.2.0: heaps more themes + added new {function} tag to My Status templates + improved widget with preview
+* heaps more themes
+* new {function} tag to My Status templates
+* improved widget with preview

+= 2.6.1 =
-- [2008-06-16] version 2.6.1.2: automatic blog language detection for status text, some small bugfixes + complete removal button
+* automatic blog language detection for status text
+* some small bugfixes and code improvements
+* complete removal button
+* simple widget
-- [2008-06-04] version 2.6.1.0: added simple widget, removed built-in update checker (redundant since WP2.5 auto-update), some bugfixes and code improvements, add your own download link
+* removed built-in update checker (redundant since WP2.5 auto-update)
+* add your own download link
-- [2007-04-09] version 2.6.0.9: improved `reg_exp` for quicktag replacement (defeating wpautop's wrapping p), minor changes in available settings (newline for download link optional), fixed &-sign in fields causing failed w3c validation
+* improved `reg_exp` for quicktag replacement (defeating wpautop's wrapping p)
+* minor changes in available settings (newline for download link optional)
+* fixed &-sign in fields causing failed w3c validation

+= 2.5 =
-- [2007-02-18] version 2.5: made quicktag work for 2.1+ new TinyMCE button plugin routine
+* made quicktag work for 2.1+ new TinyMCE button plugin routine

+= 2.4 =
-- [2006-11-21] version 2.4.1: added onkeydown action on admin textarea
+* onkeydown action on admin textarea
-- [2006-11-03] version 2.4: added backwards compatibility with PHP versions previous to 4.3 ( fallback to `file()` instead of `file_get_contents()` ) and a check for allow_url_fopen before remote file reading (used in status check and upgrade check) with dynamic options change
+* backwards compatibility with PHP versions previous to 4.3 ( fallback to `file()` instead of `file_get_contents()` )
+* check for allow_url_fopen before remote file reading (used in status check and upgrade check) with dynamic options change

+= 2.3 =
-- [2006-09-25] version 2.3: added Download Skype now! link (with option to change text or disable), more template files and an upgrade function
+* Download Skype now! link (with option to change text or disable), more template files and an upgrade function

+= 2.2 =
+* moved buttonsnap.php
-- [2006-09-20] version 2.2.2: moved buttonsnap.php, changes to Quick Guide, template files and Live Support and bugfixes:
+* changes to Quick Guide, template files and Live Support
+* bugfixes:
  1. quicktag button not showing;
  2. multiple skype buttons in 1 post not showing
-- [2006-09-04] version 2.2.1: minor changes to admin page
+* minor changes to admin page
-- [2006-07-28] version 2.2.0: used global string for speed improvement
+* global string for speed improvement

+= 2.1 =
-- [2006-07-05] version 2.1.0: added Skype default status texts in different languages
+* Skype default status texts in different languages

+= 2.0 =
+* editable template and live support link
-- [2006-07-04] version 2.0.1: minor bugfix (altered defaulting to fallback template procedure)
+* minor bugfix (altered defaulting to fallback template procedure)

-- [2006-06-30] version 2.0: added editable template and live support link
+= 1.9 =
-- [2006-06-29] version 1.9: added RTE guicktag button for <!--skype status--> hook
+* RTE guicktag button for <!--skype status--> hook

+= 1.8 =
-- [2006-06-27] version 1.8: improved performance by loading template in database
+* improved performance by loading template in database

+= 1.7 =
-- [2006-06-23] version 1.7: added post hook <!--skype status--> and appended instructions to quickguide
+* added post hook <!--skype status--> and appended instructions to quickguide

+= 1.6 =
+* templating guide
-- [2006-06-23] version 1.6: wrote templating guide and redesigned the Options > Skype Status page
+* redesign Options > Skype Status page

+= 1.5 =
-- [2006-06-22] version 1.5: added plain text fallback template to core code
+* plain text fallback template in core code

+= 1.4 =
+* reset button
-- [2006-06-22] version 1.4: added reset button and default settings
+* default settings

+= 1.3 =
-- [2006-06-21] version 1.3: added new template tags {username} {sep1} {sep2}
+* new template tags {username} {sep1} {sep2}

-- [2006-06-20] version 1.2: minor bugfixes
+= 1.2 =
+* bugfixes:
  1. inconsistent options page form-labels;
  2. `skype_status_check` not defaulting to `status_error_txt` when mystatus.skype.com is off-line

+= 1.1 =
-- [2006-05-02] version 1.1: added new text template file
+* added new text template file

+= 1.0 =
-- [2006-04-26] version 1.0: wrote instructions (quick guide)
+* instructions (quick guide)
-- [2006-04-20] version 0.9: added skype user name
+* skype user name
-- [2006-04-12] version 0.8: added customizability for `get_skype_status('options')`
+* customizability for `get_skype_status('options')`
-- [2006-04-10] version 0.7: redesign admin interface
+* redesign admin interface
-- [2006-03-05] version 0.3 - 0.6: added lot's of new settings and template tags
+* lot's of new settings and template tags
-- [2006-03-03] version 0.2: added function `skype_parse_theme()` and `skype_status_check()`
+* added function `skype_parse_theme()` and `skype_status_check()`

+= 0.1 =
-- [2006-03-03] version 0.1: function and syntax conversion from plugin Skype Button (Anti Veeranna)
+* function and syntax conversion from plugin Skype Button (by Anti Veeranna, discontinued)
+* starting date: 2006-03-03